annotation/text-fabric/tf/docs/about/searchusage.md

 You can query a TF corpus in the TF browser.

-You can also run queries on arbitrary TF corpora programmatically, e.g. in a Jupyter notebook, by using the `S` Api, documented here.
+You can also run queries on arbitrary TF corpora programmatically, e.g. in a Jupyter notebook, by using `A.search()` or the `S` Api.

 ## Search primer

 A search template consists of a bunch of lines, possibly indented, that specify objects to look for.
-Here is a simple example:
+Here is a simple example, not from any real corpus, so do not enter this literally:

 ```
 book name=Genesis|Exodus